-Her novel, Code White was on the syllabus for WMST 1510 – ‘Sex, Gender & Popular Culture’ at York University where Debra was a guest lecturer and spoke to a full lecture hall of students in 2014 and 2015.
-She was the guest lecturer for World Pride 2014 at Monarch Park Collegiate through the Toronto Public Library (Danforth/Coxwell Branch), and was also a guest author for World Pride 2014 at the Parkdale Library, a guest lecturer at York University’s Canadian Writers in Person Reading Series (AP/CLTR 1953 6.0A) where Code White was on the syllabus in 2009, and a guest author at UBC in a reading and panel discussion (2006).
+Her novel, Code White was on the syllabus for Queer Lit & Media 551 at San Francisco State University (San Francisco, 2024) and LGBT US HIST 45 at City College of San Francisco (San Francisco, 2024) where she was a Guest Author and lectured.
+Code White was also on the syllabus for WMST 1510 – ‘Sex, Gender & Popular Culture’ (York University) where Debra was a guest lecturer (2014 & 2015).
+She was the guest lecturer for World Pride 2014 at Monarch Park Collegiate (through Toronto Public Library – Danforth/Coxwell Branch), and was also a Guest Author for World Pride 2014 (Toronto Public Library – Parkdale Branch), a guest lecturer at York University’s Canadian Writers in Person Reading Series (AP/CLTR 1953 6.0A) where Code White was on the syllabus in 2009, and a Guest Author at UBC in a reading and panel discussion (2006).

 She has performed at the tenth anniversary of the Thin Air — Winnipeg International Writers Festival (2006), The Robson Reading Series (Vancouver, 2006), Festival Voix d’Ameriques (Montreal, 2006), and at the Durtygurls Reading Series (Ottawa, 2006).